-DDT-LCM also outperforms all the alternative methods, and is comparable to model (ii) true tree case, in recovering the LCM parameters by showing lower RMSEs of the estimated item response probabilities (middle row, Figure \ref{fig:sim_boxplot_combined}) and higher ARIs of individual class memberships (bottom row, Figure \ref{fig:sim_boxplot_combined}).
-This indicates that learning similarity information between classes guided by a jointly estimated tree may improve parameter estimates.
-If the true tree structure is known, additional estimation accuracy can be obtained.
-On the other hand, if the tree is misspecified at a structure far from the truth, the estimation accuracy may be much worse than DDT-LCM that estimates the tree and no better than the plain BayesLCM, which is particularly problematic under smaller sample sizes (e.g., $N=100$).
+DDT-LCM is comparable to model (ii) true tree case and outperforms the other models with lower RMSEs of the estimated conditional probabilities (middle row, Figure \ref{fig:sim_boxplot_combined}) and higher ARIs of individual class memberships (bottom row, Figure \ref{fig:sim_boxplot_combined}).
+This indicates that jointly learning between-class similarity and the guiding tree improves parameter estimation.
+If the true tree structure is known, additional accuracy gain is achieved.
+On the other hand, if the tree is misspecified at a structure far from the truth, estimation accuracy may be much worse than DDT-LCM and no better than the plain BayesLCM, which is particularly problematic under smaller sample sizes (e.g., $N=100$).
 DDT-LCM becomes more advantageous to other methods for weaker separation between the classes (from Tree 1 to 4).
 Larger sample sizes tend to make up for the performance disadvantage of other methods ($N=100$ to $400$).
-In particular, in Tree 1 where classes are well-separated, DDT-LCM performs similarly to the competing methods in all metrics.
-In this case, BayesLCM may be more computationally efficient and practically applicable because it does not involve sampling for the trees in the posterior sampling algorithm.
-As the classes become less separated, DDT-LCM takes advantage of between-class similarities and leads to accuracy gain.
-When sample sizes are small, information from tree-guided between-class similarities dominates the posterior distribution of the parameters.
-This dominance diminishes when data provides sufficient information under large samples size ($N = 400$) in this small-scale fully synthetic study.
+In particular, in Tree 1 with well-separated classes, DDT-LCM performs similarly to the competing methods in all metrics.
+In this case, BayesLCM may be more computationally efficient and practically applicable because it does not require sampling for the trees.
+As the classes become less separated, DDT-LCM takes advantage of between-class similarity and leads to accuracy gain.
+When sample sizes are small, information from tree-guided between-class similarity dominates the posterior distribution of the parameters.
+This dominance diminishes when a large sample ($N = 400$) provides sufficient information in this small-scale fully synthetic study.